g2384/Life-In-The-UK/Facts.md

 - The king’s army was defeated at the Battles of **Marston Moor** and **Naseby**.
 - By 1646, it was clear that Parliament had won the war.
 - Charles was held prisoner by the parliamentary army.
 He was still unwilling to reach any agreement with Parliament and in 1649 he was executed.
-- England declared itself a republic, called the Commonwealth.
+- England declared itself a republic, called the **Commonwealth**.
 It no longer had a monarch.
 For a time, it was not totally clear how the country would be governed.
 For now, the army was in control.
 - One of its generals, Oliver Cromwell, was sent to Ireland, where the revolt which had begun in 1641 still continued and where there was still a Royalist army.
 Cromwell was successful in establishing the authority of the English Parliament but did this with such violence that even today Cromwell remains a controversial figure in Ireland.
 - The Scots had not agreed to the execution of Charles I and declared his son **Charles II** to be king.
 He was crowned king of Scotland and led a Scottish army into England.
 Cromwell defeated this army in the Battles of **Dunbar** and **Worcester**.
 Charles II escaped from Worcester, famously hiding in an **oak tree** on one occasion, and eventually fled to Europe.
 - Parliament now controlled Scotland as well as England and Wales.